artluai/spoolcast/WORKFLOW_RULES.md

   - rerender video if the render depends on those assets

 Do not assume one rebuilt layer updates the rest.

+## Stale Output Cleanup Rule

+Regeneration is not enough if stale files can still be read.

+Before regenerating an output layer:
+- identify the old output file(s)
+- overwrite them or delete them
+- confirm downstream code is not still pointing at old paths

+At minimum, treat these as stale-sensitive:
+- HTML review boards
+- generated preview-data files
+- asset manifests
+- rendered MP4s

 ## Long-Running Job Rule